 IFTTT does an internal review process before a service can be pushed into production.
 This process can take anywhere from one to two weeks depending on when we receive your submission and how much feedback we have.

-Please keep in mind that the live production server should not be modified during this process and that any changes should be made to a separate development server.
+Keep in mind that your production service should avoid major modifications during this process and that any potential breaking changes should be made to a separate development or staging service first.

 Q: I've cloned my service to make some changes, I can see "staging" added on my service name and slug, should I remove this?